nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221013221136/README.md

 # implement a graph query language

 - `./graphquery`
-- simple graph query language
+- simple graph query language implemented with pipelines of transformations and set theory operations
-- useful for scripts for interactive cards
+- useful for making scripted cards which interact with or logically query other systems of cards

 - documentation
   - all queries return raw IDs. add `--human` flag to return markdown formatted links with readable titles.